NFL Quarterback Club 97

-NFL Quarterback Club 97 is an American football video game released in 1996.
-The game was released on the PlayStation, Sega Saturn, and DOS systems.
+NFL Quarterback Club 97 is an American football video game published in 1996 for the PlayStation, Saturn, and MS-DOS.
 The game was also released in Japan on the Saturn.
 The game's cover features former Miami Dolphins quarterback Dan Marino.

 Gameplay

 NFL Quarterback Club 97 optimizes the use of the kicking meter, as well as overhead camera angles, which are customizable.
 The game also has Custom Simulation modes, which save up to five game situations for players that cannot finish a game in time.
 Former Green Bay Packers quarterback Brett Favre designed various plays that are available in the game.
 There are five possible game modes (Preseason, Regular Season, Pro Bowl, Playoff, and Super Bowl).
 Players can also recreate historic game situations.
 There is no announcer on the PlayStation version.